QuentinRa/blog.quentinra.dev/info/php/basic/functions-basic.md

 **redirection**

-No the function redirect is not the one.
+No, the function redirect is not the one.
 You must use this.

 ```php